As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 What Discount Do They Offer?

-YMCA offers 3 different types of discounts to both active military and veteran membership:
+YMCA offers 3 different types of discounts to both active military and veteran members:

-To honor and appreciate the sacrifices that active military personnel and veterans, YMCA offers a 10 percent discount on its monthly membership fees.
+To honor and appreciate the sacrifices that active military personnel and veterans, YMCA offers a discount on its monthly membership fees.
+The discount may vary depending on which program you qualify for.

-Typically, a YMCA joining fee is around $29.
+Typically, a YMCA joining fee is around $59 for families.
 However, this fee is waived for qualified military members and their families, since most military members can be transferred at any time.

-Should an active duty member be called outside their local area, his/her family is allowed to enjoy discounted rates on YMCA membership pending their spouse’s return.
-When they return, a service member may apply for YMCA membership.
+Should an active duty member be called outside their local area, his/her family is allowed to enjoy discounted or free rates on YMCA membership pending their spouse’s return.
+When they return, a service member may apply for a YMCA membership.

 Get More Info